OGRECave/blender2ogre/README.md

 As of OGRE 1.13 a new feature has been added to the DotScene Plugin where it now accepts the static / instanced keywords for entities.
 (for more information read the [DotScene Plugin README](https://github.com/OGRECave/ogre/blob/master/PlugIns/DotScene/README.md)).

-To use this feature create a new group (Ctrl+G) named as `static.<Group Name>` or `instanced.<Instance Manager Name>` and blender2ogre will automatically add the corresponding attribute to the exported entities in the Scene.
+To use this feature create a new group (Ctrl+G) named `static.<Group Name>` or `instanced.<Instance Manager Name>` and blender2ogre will automatically add the corresponding attribute to the exported entities in the Scene.

 This feature goes hand in hand with [Exporting Particle Systems](#exporting-particle-systems) to create vegetation, debris and other static objects in your scene.

 ### External OGRE Materials
 You might already have some materials in OGRE that you do not want to export.
-Prefix them with `extern.<yourname>` and the sub entity will have the material name set, but the material is not exported.
+Prefix them with `extern.<yourname>` and the sub-entity will have the material name set, but the material is not exported.
 The following material 'vertexcolor' can be defined in your OGRE project:

 ![extern-material.png](images/extern-material.png)